Veterinary Medicine

 Veterinary Medicine at a Glance

-Pre-Admission Coursework: Check Sheet (PDF)Accessible Check Sheet (PDF)
+Core Pre-Admission Coursework: Check Sheet (PDF), Accessible Check Sheet (PDF)

-References: KSU requires three letters – one must be from a veterinarian, one must be from your advisor or a professor, and one must be a personal evaluation from someone not related to you.
+References: KSU requires three reference letters – one must be from a veterinarian, one must be from your advisor or a professor, and one must be a personal evaluation from someone not related to you.
 This is typical of other regional vet programs.

 Shadowing/Healthcare Experience: KSU recommends at least 500 hours of varied experiences with veterinarians.
-This could include clinical, agribusiness, health sciences, and research as long as it's under the supervision of a veterinarian.
+This could include clinical, agribusiness, health sciences, and research, as long as it's under the supervision of a veterinarian.

-Other Animal Experience: This includes farm and ranch experience, 4-H membership, animal training, or similar activities that were not under the supervision of a veterinarian. [https://www.vet.k-state.edu/admissions/requirements/application.html]
+Other Animal Experience: You will also need other animal experience that doesn’t take place under the supervision of a veterinarian.
+This includes farm and ranch experience, 4-H membership, animal training, or similar activities. [https://www.vet.k-state.edu/admissions/requirements/application.html]

 Community Service/Leadership Experience: Recommended